 The predictions from top and bottom streams can be seen as independent model outputs.
 In this scenario, ensemble learning has often demonstrated to be an efficient solution to boost the performance of single models (Dolz et al., 2020).
-Nevertheless, as only two different predictions are available, and there exist a significant gap in performance between both, combining both outputs hampers the performance compared to the bottom branch, particularly in lower data regimes.
+Nevertheless, as only two different predictions are available, and there exists a significant gap in performance between both, combining both outputs hampers the performance compared to the bottom branch, particularly in lower data regimes.
 This supports our choice of using only the weakly supervised stream at inference.

 Comparison with proposals.
 As mentioned previously, a popular paradigm in weakly and semisupervised segmentation is to resort to pseudo-masks generated by a trained model, which are used to retrain the network mimicking full supervision.
-To demonstrate that our model leverages more efficiently the available data, we train a network with the proposals generated by the Lower bound and KL models, whose results are reported in Table 2.
+To demonstrate that our model leverages more efficiently the available data, we train a network with an augmented dataset composed by the available labeled images and the proposals generated on the unlabeled images by the Lower bound and KL models, whose results are reported in Table 2.
 We can observe that despite typically improving the base model, minimizing the cross-entropy over proposals does not outperform directly minimizing the entropy on the predictions of the partially labeled images.